Senior Resources » 10 Thrifty Tips for Living Alone After 60

 9. Do your own home repairs.

-Hiring a plumber or a carpenter can be costly.
+We probably don’t have to tell you how expensive it is to hire a plumber or carpenter.
 In some cases, it’s even unnecessary!
 With tutorials on YouTube and thousands of do-it-yourself manuals in circulation, there’s a pretty good chance you can learn how to fix that leaky faucet or replace that old showerhead.
 Don’t knock it ’til you try it!

 10. Reduce utility costs.

-We’re all guilty of forgetting to turn off the lights before we leave a room or leaving our electronics plugged in, even when they’re not in use.
+We’re all guilty of forgetting to turn off the lights before we leave a room or leaving our electronics plugged in, even when we aren’t using them.
 But these things, however small, can add up fast!
-In order to reduce utility costs, practice mindfulness.
-Invest in a small space heater and limit thermostat use whenever you can.
-Hang your clothes out to dry during those warm summer months instead of using a dryer.
-These are just a few ways you can cut utility costs without drastically altering your lifestyle.
+But reducing utility costs isn’t rocket science.
+This winter, get a small space heater.
+This summer, get a small desk fan.
+You can also hang your clothes out to dry when it’s warm out instead of using a dryer.

 Advertisement.